TrekkieByDay/Hexcrawl25/README.md

 - [Sly Flourish, the Lazy DM's library of books](https://slyflourish.com/), a.k.a.
 Mike Shea

 ### Developing Map Drawing Skills
 - [JP Coovert, the Bob Ross of our hobby.](https://www.youtube.com/jpcoovert).
-There are no mistakes, just happen accidents!
+There are no mistakes, just happy accidents!
 - [Dyson Logos, the great Cartographer of our hobby.](https://dysonlogos.blog/).
 Hundreds of dungeon and regional maps, many of which are commercially usable by the community